circleci/circleci-docs/jekyll/_cci2/faq.md

 ### Do credits expire?
 {:.no_toc}

-**Hobbyist**: Credits expire every week.

-**Seed**: Credits expire every month.

-**Performance**: Credits expire one year after purchase or if the account has 3 months of inactivity without builds.
+**Performance Plan**: Credits expire one year after purchase.
+Unused credits will be forfeited when the account subscription is canceled.

 ### How do I pay?
 {:.no_toc}

-You can pay from inside the CircleCI app for monthly or annual pricing.
+You can pay from inside the CircleCI app for monthly pricing.
-You can also request invoiced billing by talking to the CircleCI Sales team.

 ### When do I pay?
 {:.no_toc}

-When you initially purchase a plan you will pay, upfront, for credits and the selected number of user seats.
-Payment renewals will occur based on what plan you are on:

-- On the monthly renewal date if your team is on the monthly plan.
-- On the annual renewal date if your team is on the annual plan.
-- On the last day of the month if your team is on the annual plan and there is an outstanding balance from adding new users or utilizing more credits.
-- Anytime your team’s balance exceeds $500 from adding new users.
-- If you are on the Performance plan, anytime your team’s credit balance drops below your preset limit, another credit purchase will be processed.
+On the Usage Plans, you will be charged for the plan selections you’ve made for credits, user seats, and premium support tiers at the beginning of your billing cycle.

 ### What are the other renewal dates?
 {:.no_toc}